pimarina/pimarina.github.io/proposal.md

 title: research proposal
 permalink: /proposal
 ---

-this is my .. proposal
+## this is my .. proposal

+yes, this is the proposal